 What are the touchpoints that really delight your customers?
 Do you have any and are you designing them specifically with this purpose in mind?

 These are the moments when you exceed a client’s expectations and leave them going ‘wow’.
 The goal is to create them in as many places as you possibly can.
-An under promise and over deliver strategy can work wonders when you’re looking at ways to make improvement to all your touchpoints.
+An under promise and over deliver strategy can work wonders when you’re looking at ways to make an improvement to all your touchpoints.

 Analyze, evaluate, implement